Overview

 LLC. who

-vote proxies for debt instruments and, with some
+instruments and, with some exceptions,

-exceptions, exchange-traded funds and mutual funds.
-We
+exchange-traded funds and mutual funds.
+We do not vote

-direction.
 Individual equities are held in a client’s account as an

 accommodation to the client.
 Fees may be calculated on